10 Letter of Interest Examples + How to Write One in 2026

 Dr. Philip Crane

-- A little confidence goes a long way.
+• A measured level of confidence can strengthen your closing paragraph.
 While it’s important to err on the side of caution, including a little hidden call to action (CTA) can express that you truly care about this particular residency program.

 Letter of Continued Interest Example